oblinger/HookAnchorApp/Docs/DocGit.md

      $ rake db:migrate
 ## DELETE
 ### branch
    $ git branch -d some_branch		# Remove LOCAL branch. warns if unmerged code
-   $ git push origin --delete some_branch  # [DOES NOT WARN!]
-Removes REMOTE branch (on GIT HUB)
    $ git remote prune origin			# Removes LOCAL branches whose remote has been deleted

+   $ git push origin --delete some_branch  # {DOES NOT WARN!} Removes REMOTE branch (on GIT HUB)
-                                             # did not work 12/5/12
+                                             // did not work 12/5/12
    $ git branch -D some_branch             #   Remove LOCAL branch.
 DOES NOT WARN
-   $ git push [remotename] [localbranch]:[remotebranch]   # pushes local to remote so
+   $ git push origin :some_branch                        # thus this pushes "nothing" to remote branch  & deletes it
-   $ git push origin :<branchName>                        # thus this pushes "nothing" to remote branch  & deletes it cd commits
+   $ git push [remotename] [localbranch]:{remotebranch}   # pushes local to remote so cd commits
     $ git add .
     $ git commit -a -m "msg"